 Sources vary about Harold’s early life.
-According to Ancestry.com, he had two half-sisters and two half-bothers, Sam (b.1948) and Lemuel (b.1950), who also became painters.
-However, both Catherine Enns and Gary Monroe, Highwaymen biographers, state that Harold was one of fifteen children and that his mother, Rachel, was 37 years younger than Fred, his father.
+According to Ancestry.com, he had two half-sisters and two half-brothers, Sam (b.1948) and Lemuel (b.1950), who also became Highwaymen painters.
+Both Catherine Enns and Gary Monroe, the Highwaymen biographers, state that Harold was one of fifteen children.
+His mother, Rachel, was 37 years younger than Fred, his father.
 Since many sisters have commented on his life and art, he no doubt came from a larger family than is noted on Ancestry.com.

-Newton became captivated by the way Backus used a palette knife.
+Harold became captivated by the way Backus used a palette knife.
 He was able to apply thick layers of paint that almost sculpted his version of a palm tree.
 And with this amazing tool, he created thin layers of grass with quick stokes using the knife’s edge.
 After unsuccessfully trying to make a fruit cutting knife function like a palette knife, Harold purchased his own painting knife.
 Working with this new tool soon became part of his routine, and he noticed that the paintings he created with the knife sold better than those he made with a brush.
 Harold also formulated marks with other objects, including spoons and feathers.
 He often signed his name, “H. Newton,” with a rusty nail.

-Some collectors knew him as the 5’6” guy with a cowboy hat and boots.
-He frequently went to Mathers Bridge Restaurant on south Merritt Island to sell works and was a regular visitor to the Indian River County administration building.
-David Nolte, the county’s property appraiser, and his wife Michelle, a bookkeeper in the same office, purchased fourteen Harold Newton paintings over the years.
+Some collectors knew Harold as the 5’6” guy with a cowboy hat and boots.
+He frequently went to Mathers Bridge Restaurant on South Merritt Island to sell works and was a regular visitor to the Indian River County administration building.
+David Nolte, the county’s property appraiser and his wife Michelle, a bookkeeper in the same office, purchased fourteen Harold Newton paintings over the years.
 Michelle claimed that one small ocean scene was so compelling that it made her want to jump in.

 Jean Tyson, who once was co-owner of Tyson’s Trading Company in Micanopy, Florida, was a Newton fan.
 She claims that he always saw himself first and foremost as an artist.
 It mattered to him that his work was done well.

 Some remember Newton as a loner; others, like Mary Ann Carroll, say he was always friendly to her.
 He was a lady’s man who didn’t hang out with the other artists all that much.
 He picked his friends carefully, perhaps being closest to Livingston Roberts and Roy McLendon.
 When he felt the need to be alone, he would sometimes disappear for days.
 For a while, he had a trailer in the woods just outside Fort Pierce where he painted in isolation.
-In the evenings he sometimes joined others for a drink at Eddie’s or The Green Leaf.
-Demonstrating his grand success, he would often buy a round for everyone in the bar.
-When Harold drank, he became more extroverted and he enjoyed telling jokes.
+In the evenings he sometimes joined others for a drink at Eddie’s Bar or The Green Leaf.
+Demonstrating his grand success, Harold would often buy a round for everyone in the bar.
+When he drank, he became more extroverted and he enjoyed telling jokes.
 It was during these times that he could be the life of the party.

-Most everyone says he was a heavy drinker.
+Most everyone says Harold was a heavy drinker.
 He was a wanderer, both in his movements from place to place, and with his female relationships.
 However, his love for Dorothy never seemed to waver.
 Harold would often visit her when he came to Gifford after his travels.

 Dorothy filed for divorce in 1981, shortly before Harold and Caronias legally dissolved their marriage.
 But her divorce was not intended as a pathway to marry Harold.
 Her teenage son had been murdered, and overwhelmed by the experience, she moved to her sister’s house to find some peace.
 By this time she believed she was too old for a romance or a new marriage.
-Nevertheless, the couple’s love and admiration for each other won out, and on December 6, 1983, she married Harold Newton in the Vero Beach Country Courthouse.
+Nevertheless, the couple’s love and admiration for each other won out, and on December 6, 1983, she married Harold Newton in the Vero Beach County Courthouse.
 It was an emotional day for both the bride and groom.
 They moved to Melbourne for a new start.
 After a year they settled in Palm Bay.
 Dorothy continued to do cleaning work at the First Baptist Church in Vero Beach, a position she had held for over two decades.
 After two more years of working there, she resigned due to a formation of blood clots in her leg.
 Harold was a devoted husband to Dorothy.
 He tempered his drinking and accompanied his new wife to church.
 He happily painted, fished, and cooked.

 Newton’s life ended in Vero Beach on June 27, 1994, a year after experiencing a debilitating stroke.
 He was 59 years old.
 He had painted until he could no longer hold a brush.
 He died at his sister Annette’s house because Dorothy was not well enough to care for him after the stroke.
 Because his hospital bills were so high, his family had to sell every painting they had to take care of the debt; friends and relatives also helped with the medical bills.
 Attendance at his funeral was exceptionally strong as an entire community grieved his death.
-He was buried at the African American Gifford Cemetery.
-His gravesite, unlike his life, is unremarkable.
+Harold was buried at the African American Gifford Cemetery.
+His grave site, unlike his life, is unremarkable.

-His painting surfaces went from paper, to velvet, to Upson Board in 1954, and to Masonite in 1970.
+Harold’s painting surfaces went from paper, to velvet, to Upson Board in 1954, and to Masonite in 1970.
 He’d paint for a while and then step back to evaluate what he had done.
 Harold was his own best critic.

-He didn’t like making frames and therefore he often used old ones he’d purchased from a yard sale or thrift shop.
+Harold didn’t like making frames and therefore he often used old ones he’d purchased from a yard sale or thrift shop.
 Occasionally he’d add paint to a frame to make it relate more clearly to the painting.
 Sometimes he’d use notched frames made by his friend Lincoln Allen.
 If he did make a frame, it was usually substantial.

 Harold Newton’s color sense was well versed and his emotional range was varied and well communicated.
 He looked at the world around him and envisioned how to construct a landscape scene that wasn’t readily visible to an ordinary observer.
 He showed you how to see Florida’s grand scenery in a new way.
 There is no doubt that he was one of the most accomplished and talented of the all the Highwaymen.